 Let me show you just how consistent they are.
-They preach love, tolerance, and peace; vet cause trouble, heartache and division!
-They say we should not judge our brother; yet, if we don't agree with them on fellowship, they judge us as "unloving," "inconsistent," and "ignorant."
-One brother said, "The scholarly world will see through the hypocrisy which pays lip service to restoration. . . .
+They preach love, tolerance, and peace; yet cause trouble, heartache and division!
+They say we should not judge our brother; yet, if we don't agree with "inthem on fellowship, they judge us as "unloving," consistent," and "ignorant."
+One brother said, "The scholarly world will see through the hypocrisy which pays lip service to restoration.
 "Misson Messenger, February 1968, Page 23.
 To him we are hypocrites and pay only lip service to our efforts in restoration.
 Well, since when do we have to be a "scholar" to know what God has said?
 Did not Paul say something about wisdom?
 I Corinthians 1:21, "The world by wisdom knew not God."
 I wonder if our "scholarly" brethren fall under that catagory?

 Again, in Restoration Reporter, Fall 1965, Page 3, we read, "Although the heirs of the Restoration Movement quote passages such as I Corinthians 1:10 in urging uniformity they are not consistent in their practice."
 Again, I say those who belive as our brother are inconsistent!
-They try to make Romans 14 apply to "absolute law" . . .
+They try to make Romans 14 apply to "absolute law" .
 Some believe we should accept "only baptized" believers and others say we should accept anyone who "believes that Jesus is the son of God."
 Don't you see?
 They say we should not draw a line; yet, they do!
 Some accept anyone who believes and others draw a line at baptism.
 How inconsistent can one get???

 Some will reason this way, "If a line has to be drawn, where should it be?"
 They try to make it look like "we" have to draw the lines.
 Some say, "The leaders of each party or faction draw the lines."
-Yet, him."
-Restoration Reporter, Fall 1965, Page 3.
-We as we have noticed, some of them have drawn a line at do not teach that unity just happens.
-We have to baptism.
+Yet, as we have noticed, some of them have drawn a line at baptism.
 Yet, others accept any unbaptized believer.